Corvusoft/restbed/documentation/API.md

 virtual void log_if( bool expression, const Level level, const char* format, ... ) = 0;
 ```

-Commit the message specified under the control of a format string, with the specified level of severity into the log, under the condition that expression is equal to boolean true; see also [log](#loggerlog).
+Commit the message specified under the control of a format string, with the specified level of severity into the log, under the condition that the expression is equal to boolean true; see also [log](#loggerlog).

 ##### Parameters